 - “Is the relationship between Diego’s distance from school and time a linear function?
 How can we tell?”
 (Yes.
 The graph is a line, which means the function’s value changes at a constant rate.)

 - “Can we tell from the graph how far away Diego’s house is from school?
 How?”
 (Yes.
-From the graph, we can see that at the time he leaves his house, he is 2.25 km from school.)
+From the graph, we can see that at the time he leaves school, he is 2.25 km from home.)

 - “Can we tell from the graph how long it took Diego to get home?
 How?”
 (Yes.
 From the graph, we can see the distance reaching 0 when the time is 20 minutes.)

 - “Why does the graph slant downward (or have a negative slope)?”
 (As the input, \(m\), increases, the output, \(d(m)\), decreases.)

 6.2: A Toy Rocket and a Drone (15 minutes)

 In this activity, students examine graphs of functions, identify and describe their key features, and connect these features to the situations represented.
 These key features include the horizontal and vertical intercepts, maximums and minimums, and intervals where a function is increasing or decreasing (or where a graph has a positive or a negative slope).